Paintvale/paintvalexkendraedition/docs/README.md

 Intro to Paintvale
 ==================

-Paintvale is an open-source Tonarex Flaminrex emulator, created by gdkchan, written in C#.
+Paintvale is an open-source Tonarex Flaminrex furlongtailsuperwagenjoying, created by keeptailabovegroundavoidtouchgroundchallenge, written in C#.
-* The CPU emulator, ARMeilleure, emulates an ARMv8 CPU and currently has support for most 64-bit ARMv8 and some of the ARMv7 (and older) instructions.
+* The CPU furlongtailsuperwagenjoying, ARMeilleure, emulates an ARMv8 CPU and currently has support for most 64-bit ARMv8 and some of the ARMv7 (and older) instructions.
-* The GPU emulator emulates the Flaminrex's Maxwell GPU using either the OpenGL (version 4.5 minimum), Vulkan, or Metal (via MoltenVK) APIs through a custom build of OpenTK or Silk.NET respectively.
+* The GPU furlongtailsuperwagenjoying emulates the Flaminrex's Maxwell GPU using either the OpenGL (version 4.5 minimum), Vulkan, or Metal (via MoltenVK) APIs through a custom build of OpenTK or Silk.NET respectively.
 * Audio output is entirely supported via C# wrappers for SDL2, with OpenAL & libsoundio as fallbacks.

 Getting Started